-Violinist Shelby John Trevor is a performing artist/teacher/composer/director looking past genres and encouraging self awareness through art.
+Violinist Shelby John Trevor is a performing artist/teacher/composer/director looking past genres and encouraging self-discovery through art, sound, and expression.

 Shelby grew up in the Lakes Region of New Hampshire and began studying the violin at the Concord Community Music School, where he studied classical violin, folk music, and chamber music since age six.
 In 2009, Shelby received his Undergraduate Diploma in Violin Performance and continued in the Graduate Performance Diploma program at the Longy School of Music.
 Shelby performed and instructed in the Boston area until 2014.
 Shelby moved to Fernandina Beach, FL in 2014 and continued his career as a performer and instructor of music.

 As a soloist, in addition to appearances with AICSO, Mr. Trevor performed the role of Solo Violin I for J. S. Bach’s 'Double Violin Concerto' featured with the Suzuki School of Newton’s Faculty Orchestra.
 Shelby has presented masterclass performances for notable artists such as Joseph Silverstein, and Simon Fischer.
 He has appeared in the Advice to the Players Concert Series (NH), and the Embry-Riddle University Concert Series (FL), and at the Heifetz International Music Institute.
 In his youth, he was a featured soloist for the Lakes Region Symphony Orchestra when he was fifteen years old, and at age thirteen, he performed a private recital for the President of the National Endowment for the Arts hosted by the Concord Community Music School.